 Notes

 - Garam masala has a distinctive flavor and spice composition.
-If you want to make a substitution for broccoli curry, consider adding curry powder and a teaspoon of ground coriander with a pinch of ground allspice.
+The quickest substitution is curry powder and a teaspoon of ground coriander with a pinch of ground allspice, or make our garam masala blend.

 - Store leftovers in an airtight container in the refrigerator.
 This recipe also freezes well.
-Reheat curry in the microwave or on the stovetop.
-You may want to add more vegetable broth or water as the gravy can thicken as it settles.
+Reheat the curry in the microwave or on the stovetop.
+You may want to add more vegetable broth or water, as the gravy can thicken as it settles.

 - You can use frozen broccoli for this recipe too!
 If the florets are small, add them directly to the simmering potatoes.
-If the florets are large, you may want to thaw them or steam them and cut them into bite-sized florets before adding them to the curry.
+If the florets are large, thaw or steam them and cut them into bite-sized florets before adding them to the curry.

 Leave a Reply